maartaud/frontpy/README.md

 conda create -n your_environment_name python=3.9.15 gdal=3.3.3 poppler=21.09 -c conda-forge
 ```

 Replace *your_environment_name* with your desired name for the environment.
 The conda will create an isolated environment with Python 3.9.15 and the gdal and poppler libraries, which are necessary for the functionality of FrontPy.
+This will ensure that FrontPy will run smoothly.

 ### Step 2: Activate your new Conda environment